Name: Jenny Kaczorowski

 Genre: Young Adult Urban Fantasy

-A shiver ran down Emma’s spine as she watched a cluster of mourners gather around the fresh grave below her.
-They clung to one another, finding comfort in the knowledge they did not mourn alone.
+Dark shadows flickered at the corners of Emma’s vision as she watched mourners gather around the fresh grave below her.
+They clung to one another, finding comfort in knowing they did not mourn alone.
+Comfort she couldn’t share.
+Even from where she stood at the top of the cemetery, their shock and grief and anger pounded against her.

-On either side of her, dark pathways wove between ancient, twisted trees, dividing the cemetery into irregular sections.
-She shifted her feet and the frozen dew clinging to the grass crackled.
 The wind shaped her dark hair into softly waving tendrils and she brushed it away from her face with the back of her hand.
+She shifted her feet and the frozen dew clinging to the grass crackled under her.

 And she knew she couldn’t.

-She felt numb.
-Far too numb to grieve.
 The slightest touch, the slightest betrayal of emotion and she would lose everything.
+Even a hug, a simple gesture meant to console, could send her spiraling out of control.

 She remained frozen, a silent witness to their grief.
 She saw every detail in stunning clarity.
-The lurid green of the indoor-outdoor carpet covering the hole in the ground and the cold, dead smoothness of the coffin containing the mortal remains her best friend.
-The dull sky, the same colorless grey as her eyes, burned in her mind.
+The lurid green of the carpet covering the hole in the ground and the cold, dead coffin that held her best friend.
+The sky, the same colorless grey as her eyes, burned in her mind.
 Overwhelming sorrow surrounded her, but she refused to absorb any of it.

 Her parents were worried.
 Not that she blamed them.
 She’d never handled loss well.
 She’d nearly self-destructed when Gabriel left four years earlier.
 And he’d only moved away.